yeswanth/react-native-dynamic-tab-view/README.md

+## Open source check-list
+* Header should scroll with the fingers
+* If there are many headers, then the header should scroll appropriately to that length
+* GIF showing how the project works
+* Publishing it in WalkIn Github and npm
+* Add Contributing.md & license for the project(figure out from Pavan)
+* Look at other open source repositories and add tests
+* Npm tags

 ## Features
 - Easy to use and easy to read code
 - No code difference between and Android and iOS